Sutlej Yamuna link canal: History

 In 1955, the states of Punjab, Patiala and East Punjab States Union (PEPSU), Rajasthan and Jammu and Kashmir came to an agreement regarding the distribution of water from the three eastern rivers of the Indus river system, viz., Ravi, Beas and Sutlej.
 Punjab was allocated 5.9 e6acre-ft and PEPSU 1.3 e6acre-ft out of the estimated 15.85 e6acre-ft of water while Rajasthan gained 8 e6acre-ft and Jammu and Kashmir the remaining 0.65 e6acre-ft.
 With the merger of Punjab and PEPSU in 1956, the total share of Punjab became 7.2 e6acre-ft.
-The Indus Water Treaty with Pakistan was signed ed in 1960 and allowed India unrestricted use of water from the three eastern rivers.
+The Indus Water Treaty with Pakistan was signed in 1960 and allowed India unrestricted use of water from the three eastern rivers.

 The dispute regarding sharing of river water emerged after Punjab was reorganised in 1966, and the state of Haryana was created.
 Haryana demanded 4.8 e6acre-ft out of Punjab's total 7.2 e6acre-ft share of water, while Punjab claimed the entire quantity of water.
 Haryana asked the Union government to intervene as no agreement could be reached.
 In 1976, when the country was under an internal emergency, an executive order was issued by the Union government which allocated 3.5 e6acre-ft of water to both states while Delhi received the remaining 0.2 e6acre-ft.
 In order to make full use of the allocated water, a Sutlej-Yamuna Link Canal (SYL canal) was proposed.
 The decision was opposed in Punjab by Shromani Akali Dal.
 After coming to power in 1977, the party demanded that the water sharing between Punjab, Haryana and Rajasthan be adjudicated by the Supreme Court and filed a suit against the order of the Union government.
 The construction of canal was started in the same year by the Akali Dal government under its chief minister Prakash Singh Badal.
 The Haryana government led by Chaudhary Devi Lal contributed Rs.
 10 million for this purpose.
 The government later issued a notification to acquire land for the SYL canal.
 The construction of the Haryana portion of the canal was completed by June 1980.